MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Firmware/README.md

 But with one other EZSP version ;-))

 The token is stored in the user data and is staying if doing flash erase and normal firmwar flashing but not chip erase.

+More firmware for Billys is putted in [EFR32 FW](https://github.com/MattWestb/EFR32-FW/tree/main/Billy_EZSP) like one router  with button joining / leaving and newer EZSP allso with direct shildren = 0 for forcing end device using routers.